EdwardKim030391/intro-to-markdown-lab/readme.md

 ```

 ## 5. Additional Resources
-For more details on HTML boilerplates and best practices, visit the [MDN HTML Basics](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) page.
+For more details on HTML boilerplates, visit the [MDN HTML Basics.](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)